 What steps are taken to insure the safety and security of the milk?

-All PDHM is shipped to the hospital in new, clean, insulated containers using packing material to minimize the contamination of the outside of the bottles that will be at the bedside of vulnerable infants.
-Milk Bank staff packing the donor milk use a clean technique.
-Each container is packed with dry ice to ensure that the milk remains frozen.
-Each bottle cap is sealed with a tamper-proof seal.
-The NICU staff member receiving the shipping container should inspect the box to make sure the milk arrives completely frozen and the bottle’s tamper seals are in place.
+Each bottle is sealed with a tamper-proof seal.
+All PDHM is shipped to hospitals in new, clean, insulated containers using packing material to minimize the contamination of the outside of the bottles that will be at the bedside of vulnerable infants.
+Production staff at The Milk Bank pack PDHM using a clean technique.
+Each container is packed with a dry ice material to ensure PDHM remains frozen.
+Hospital staff receiving the shipment should inspect the box to make sure the milk arrives completely frozen and the bottle’s tamper seals are in place.

 How is donor milk packaged?